 Safeguarding critical habitat is the most effective way to protect species

 Rainforest Trust protects rainforests and other tropical habitats that sustain the greatest concentrations of endangered species.
-By 2025, with your help, these protected areas will provide a lasting home for fully half of all threatened bird and mammals species on Earth.
+By 2025, with your help, these protected areas will provide a lasting home for nearly half of all threatened bird and mammal species on Earth.

 A million species are at risk of extinction this century, each unique and irreplaceable.
 The leading cause is habitat destruction, and the most valuable habitat is rainforest.
 In 2020, more than 10 million acres of rainforest were destroyed, an area the size of Switzerland, 12% more than in 2019.

 The solution is to expand nature reserves.
 Since 1988, we have sponsored the creation of 42.7 million acres of protected areas, and less than 1% of the forest area within these has been lost.
 This has saved thousands of species from extinction.

 "Rainforest Trust has my highest respect and in my opinion deserves support for its reserve-creating projects which have exceptional merit of being based upon biological research of high quality, exact mapping, and clear statements of what support will accomplish."E.O.
 WilsonTwo-time Pulitzer Prize winner, and former Rainforest Trust Board Member

 "The one process now going on that will take millions of years to correct is the loss of genetic and species diversity by the destruction of natural habitats.
 This is the folly our descendants are least likely to forgive us.”E. O. WilsonTwo-time Pulitzer Prize winner, and former Rainforest Trust Board Member